 Well, clearly there’s a power issue of some sort.
 So, let’s get to troubleshooting.

 1. Inspect the Battery

-With inspecting the battery, you should be looking for any kind of visual damages or leaks.
+After inspecting the battery, you should be looking for any kind of visual damage or leaks.
 Also, check the battery light to ensure it does indicate a charge.
 It might not be true but check all the same.

 While inspecting, also make sure the battery is dry.
 A damp or wet battery can cause a short, lead to overheating, and cause a breakdown.
 If you believe this happened, you shouldn’t have a solid charge on the battery at all.

 Speaking of charges, if everything looks good, and you have a battery tester, this would be an ideal time to test it.
 That way, if it’s not showing a charge even though the indicator lights up green, then you know the battery is probably bad and needs replacement.